AdarshVishwakarma12/crm-software/README.md

   Soft-delete logic for reversible deletion of tasks, contacts, and documents.

 - **Feedback Submission**
-  Built-in form for sending issues, suggestions, or screenshots.
+  Built-in form for sending issues, or suggestions.

-- **Responsive UI**
-  Designed for usability across desktop and mobile screens.

 ## Tech Stack